 After implementing dynamic pricing, Disney reported a 3% decrease in attendance and a 10% increase in per capita spending.

 Since 2013, Disney has introduced different forms of dynamic pricing, including seasonal tiered pricing and date-based pricing.
 Several other regional players have followed Disney in implementing dynamic pricing.
 Although Disney reported decreases in attendance in the quarter following implementing dynamic pricing, it reported increases in revenue and per capita spending.

 Personalization in the theme park industry can increase revenues by up to 15%

-The importance of personalized guest experience is heightened especially during the current pandemic.
+The importance of a personalized guest experience is heightened, especially during the current pandemic.
 Using virtual reality technology and providing more immersive experiences are examples of personalization in the theme park industry.
 Additionally, the usage of wearable technology will allow parks to provide individualized offers and services.

 Mobile app revenue is expected to reach $935 billion in 2023

 Theme parks are expected to continue investing in the development of mobile apps, a trend that has been building for many years.
 Although park apps are not new, increased investment in loyalty and engagement solutions such as waiting time at rides is expected to increase.